Bald Eagle and Spring Creek Navigation: Operation and destruction

-The doom of the Bald Eagle and Spring Creek Navigation was at hand.
+The enlargement never took place.
 Major flooding took place in the Susquehanna watershed during March 15–17, 1865, ravaging the canal infrastructure.
-With little prospect of effective competition with the new railroad line, it was never rebuilt.
+With little prospect of effective competition with the new railroad line, completed later that year, it was never rebuilt.
+The Lower Division survived the flooding and continued to serve sawmills at the mouth of Beech Creek.
+In 1869, it came under the control of the Pennsylvania Railroad, which abandoned it within five years.
+The company was formally dissolved in 1877.

 Stonework from one of the locks is still visible at the former site of the McCoy and Linn ironworks, in the water gap of Spring Creek between Bellefonte and Milesburg.
 (The canal lock itself was not impacted by the removal of the 1926 hydroelectric dam at the ironworks site in August and September 2007, but the canal basin between the lock and the dam was filled in with the dam rubble as well as sediments that had built up behind the dam.)
 It is hoped that future archaeological work may be carried out on the lock itself and the stonework is in places in need of stabilization.

-The remains of Locks #4 and #5 of this canal were included in the National Register of Historic Places nomination for Harmony Forge Mansion, and listed in 1979.
+The remains of Locks No. 4 and No. 5 of this canal were included in the National Register of Historic Places nomination for Harmony Forge Mansion, and listed in 1979.